EDI Integration for Retail Warehousing and Supply Chains

 A) Acceptance

-- Task assignment to warehouse
+- Task assignment to warehouse teams

 - Receiving and unloading goods

-- Quality and quantity verification
+- Quantity and quality verification

-- Storing items in assigned locations
+- Storing items in designated locations

 B) Order Assembly